Wellness center

 Medications, Aging, and Lifestyle

-Some common medications, such as certain antidepressants and blood pressure drugs, can reduce sensitivity or make climax more difficult.
+Some common medications can reduce sensitivity or make climax more difficult.
+According to Mayo Clinic, blood pressure drugs, antihistamines, antipsychotics, and antidepressants such as SSRIs can all inhibit orgasm.
 Aging, chronic pain, poor sleep, and a sedentary lifestyle can also dull sexual response gradually over time.

-This doesn’t mean you have to choose between your health and your sexuality.
+This does not mean you have to choose between your health and your sexuality.
 It means your plan should be personalized, with a provider who is willing to review your medications, habits, and symptoms together instead of treating them as separate issues.

 Hormone and Thyroid Optimization for Sexual Response